 After graduating from high school, Shantell returned to Miller Children’s to develop an updated treatment and therapy plan.
 During that time, she continued to work with Holly and several other physical therapists.

 As time went on the Botox/Myobloc injections became less effective at treating Shantell’s pain and spasms.
 Dr. BeDell suggested she try a Baclofen Pump, which involves surgery to insert a pump that injects medicine directly into the spine.
-That’s when Shantell was referred to Dr. Barry Ceverha, neurosurgeon, Long Beach Memorial.
+That’s when Shantell was referred to Dr. Barry Ceverha, neurosurgeon, Long Beach Medical Center.
 Knowing the surgery might come with risks, Shantell considered her options carefully.
 Not wanting to put her education on hold, she decided to wait until after finishing college to have the operation – a decision that did not come easily.

 Unfortunately, there were some complications and Shantell became very ill, requiring hospitalization.
 “During my 10-day hospital stay, my doctors came in everyday listening and reassuring my parents and me.
 My physical therapists and the pediatric rehab team also reached out to me even though I was no longer their patient – offering support when I was at my lowest.”

 Shantell graduated from California State University, Long Beach with a degree in political science, and her goal is to eventually go to law school.
-In her spare time, she gives back to the community by being a member of the Pediatric Rehab Partnership Council and the Patient Family Advisory Council at Long Beach Memorial and Miller Children’s.
+In her spare time, she gives back to the community by being a member of the Pediatric Rehab Partnership Council and the Patient Family Advisory Council at Long Beach Medical Center and Miller Children’s.